 Aligned Data Centers has a technology-based pitch.
 Because it has a modular, distributed approach to cooling, it can be more efficient and flexible, and pass those benefits on.
 Customers in its two colocation spaces, in Dallas and Phoenix, can pay for power and cooling on demand.

 It’s all based on cooling technology from Aligned’s sister company Inertech.
 Both are subsidiaries of Aligned Energy, along with design firm Karbon, and data visualization DCIM outfit Energy Metrics.
 Inertech provides the heat rejection systems, and the distributed cooling technology which makes the whole thing work.
-On a visit to Dallas last month, took a trip to the Aligned Data Centers in the suburb of Plano to take a closer look.
+On a visit to Dallas last month, we took a trip to the Aligned Data Centers in the suburb of Plano to take a closer look.

 Science in action